slsdetectorgroup/slsDetectorPackage/docs/src/troubleshooting.rst

 #.
 Data cable plugged into the wrong interface on board (Jungfrau)
     * Please ensure that the data cable is plugged into the rightmost interface.
 The middle one is disabled for PCB v1.0 and must be selected via command for PCB v2.0.

 #.
-Detector is not sending data
-    * Check the board to see if the green LED is blinking next to the data cable, which means that the detector is sending data.

-#.
 Firewall or security feature
     * A firewall or some security feature could be blocking the reception of data.